THE GOSPEL ILLUSTRATED

 Many scholars have scrutinized and challenged the gospel, the Bible, and the Christian faith in almost every conceivable way for many centuries.
 And yet the Christian gospel continues to win the acceptance and trust of people from every social class and educational background among a greater diversity of people all over the world than any other movement or religious or philosophical tradition in history has ever achieved.
 The Christian faith has provided intellectual and ethical foundations for scholars in every field of study, for movements of social reform, and for institutions and traditions in law, medicine, art, education, business, and government.
 Because of this long history of questioning and research, there have never been so many high-quality resources for critically examining the truth of the gospel of Christ.

-As an introduction to these kinds of resources, you can look on this site on the page Reasons to Believe (see the menu under “Mind” in the directory on the left side of this page).
+As an introduction to these kinds of resources, you can look on this site on the page Reasons to Believe.
 These resources are just the tip of the iceberg.

 If you find yourself convinced that the gospel is true, then you are ready to embark on the adventure of receiving life in Christ.